edcrewe/django-csvimport/README.rst

 --------------------

 #.
 Test with Django 5 and Python 3.12
 #.
-Incorporate messytables relevant code (2 files) since its no longer supported for Python 3.12
+Incorporate messytables relevant code, 2 files, since its no longer supported for Python 3.12
-(OKN has developed Rust based qsv to replace messytables, but it is overkill for the optional create Models feature)

 Version 2 - Sept 2014
 ---------------------